Rsantct/pe.audio.sys/pe.audio.sys/README.md

     spotify_playlists_file: spotify_plists.yml

-# The share/eq folder
+# The `share/eq` folder

+## Smooth system EQ

-This folder contains the set of curves that will be used to apply "smooth EQ" to the system, i.e.: tone, loudness compensation and psychoacoustic room dimension equalization (aka 'target').
+This folder contains the set of curves that will be used to apply smooth EQ to the system, i.e.:

+- Bass
+- Treble
+- Equal loudness contour
+- Psychoacoustic room dimension equalization (aka 'target')

+Although these curves could be pre-calculated at start up, computing the phase for the iso226:2003 0 phon ~ 90 phon magnitude curves is hard, so a set of curves will help on modest CPU systems.

-(i) The curves will be rendered under the EQ stage on Brutefir, so your `brutefir_config` file must have an `"eq"` section properly configured with the same frequency bands as the contained into your `freq.dat` file.
+(i) The `"eq"` section on your `brutefir_config` file must match the same frequency bands as inside the `share/eq/freq.dat` file.
 More info: https://torger.se/anders/brutefir.html#bflogic_eq

+You can easily plot the system available curves under `share/eq` by using the command line tool `peaudiosys_plot_eq_curves.py`

-Similar to the loudspeaker folder, some rules here must be observed when naming files.
+Similar to the loudspeaker folder, some rules here must be observed when naming curve files.

 The file of the frequencies where to apply the smooth eq: